Supernova electron-neutrino interactions with xenon in the nEXO detector: Reconstructing the supernova neutrino spectrum

 \subsection{Fit results}

-Following each fit to a test data set, the difference between the minimum negative log-likelihood ($LL_{\mbox{min}}$) and the negative log-likelihood calculated using the nominal set of parameters ($LL_{\mbox{true}}$) was determined, referred to as $-\Delta LL = -(LL_{\mbox{min}} - LL_{\mbox{true}})$.
-Due to the observed non-Gaussian nature of the distribution of $-\Delta LL$ values, one- and two-sigma confidence intervals were generated numerically by selecting $-\Delta LL$ values encapsulating 68.2\% and 95.5\% of the data sets, respectively.
-These bands are plotted for data sets generated at 0.2 and 0.5\,kpc in Fig.~\ref{Fig:nexoCorner}, using the \texttt{corner}~\cite{corner} package.
+Following each fit to a test dataset, the difference between the minimum negative log-likelihood ($LL_{\mbox{min}}$) and the negative log-likelihood calculated using the nominal set of parameters ($LL_{\mbox{true}}$) was determined, referred to as $-\Delta LL = -(LL_{\mbox{min}} - LL_{\mbox{true}})$.
+Because of the observed non-Gaussian nature of the distribution of $-\Delta LL$ values, one- and two-$\sigma$ confidence intervals (C.I.s) were generated by profiling over the nuisance parameters and selecting $-\Delta LL$ values that encapsulate 68.2\% and 95.5\% of the datasets, as shown in Fig.\ref{Fig:nexoCorner}.
+These bands are plotted for datasets generated at 0.2 and 0.5,kpc using the \texttt{corner}\cite{corner} package.
 Black lines indicate the nominal parameters of the incident supernova neutrino spectrum.
-The 1D histograms show the complete distribution of the posterior probability distributions for each parameter.
+The 1D histograms show the posterior probability distributions for each parameter.

-To study nEXO's ability to reconstruct incident electron neutrino parameters as a function of CCSN distance, 60k data sets are generated with a step size of 0.1\,kpc.
-One- and two-sigma confidence intervals are selected based on the $-\Delta LL$ values enclosing 68.2\% and 95.5\% of the data, and are plotted in Fig.~\ref{Fig:nexoDistance} along with the true values.
+To study nEXO's ability to reconstruct incident electron neutrino parameters as a function of CCSN distance, 60,000 datasets are generated with a step size of 0.1\,kpc.
+One- and two-$\sigma$ confidence intervals are formed by profiling over the nuisance parameters and selecting $-\Delta LL$ values enclosing 68.2\% and 95.5\% of the data, which are plotted in Fig.~\ref{Fig:nexoDistance} along with the true values of these parameters.
 The gray vertical lines show the locations of nearby RSGs, from Ref.~\cite{Healy2024}.
-At greater distances, many of the data sets do not have a sufficient number of events to capture the high-energy tail of the pinched-thermal distribution, resulting in a large increase in the spread of the $\alpha$ parameter.
+At greater distances, many of the datasets do not have a sufficient number of events to capture the high-energy tail of the pinched-thermal distribution, resulting in a large increase in the spread of the $\alpha$ parameter.
 While limited statistics impact nEXO's ability to reconstruct the incident neutrino spectrum parameters, data from nEXO could be combined with that from other detectors to further constrain these parameters when statistics are poor.